innoq/iqvoc/README.md

 There are many hooks providing support for your own classes and configuration.
 The core app also works as a Rails Engine.
 The config residing in `lib/iqvoc.rb` provides a basic overview of the possibilities.

+## Contributing

+If you want to help out there are several options:

+* Found a bug?
+Just create an issue on the [GitHub Issue tracker](https://github.com/innoq/iqvoc/issues) and/or submit a patch by initiating a pull request
+* You're welcome to fix bugs listed under [Issues](https://github.com/innoq/iqvoc/issues)
+* Proposal, discussion and implementation of new features on our mailing list or on the issue tracker

+If you make changes to existing code please make sure that the test suite stays green.
+Please include tests for your additional code contributions.